-1.8 Candidate selection at interview
+Candidate selection at interview

-During an interview, each member of the panel will adjudicate and score the candidate.
+During a traditional interview, each member of the panel will adjudicate and score the candidate.
 Each panel member is asked to score an individual according to a number of characteristics that are considered important for the post.